Skip to content

 Thieves exploit these variations to establish credit histories for fictitious persons by creating fake businesses to establish credit accounts and to invent employment histories.

-Graphic showing the 7 steps taken by cybercriminals when committing synthetic identity fraud
+7 steps of synthetic identity fraud

 Synthetic Identity Fraud Represents 88.3% of all identity fraud events, and is the fastest-growing financial crime of 2023 according to the U.S. Department of Justice.